dflook/cloudformation-dns-certificate/README.md

 values no longer have a ValidationDomain but instead a HostedZoneId.
 The HostedZoneId should be the zone to create the DNS validation records in.

-Certificates may take up to 30 minutes to be issued.
+Certificates may take up to 30 minutes to be issued, but typically takes ~3 minutes.
 The Certificate resource remains CREATING until the certificate is issued.

 To use this custom resource, copy the CustomAcmCertificateLambda and CustomAcmCertificateLambdaExecutionRole resources into your template.
 You can then create certificate resources of Type: AWS::CloudFormation::CustomResource using the